Yazanhmz/FootGuess-Pro/README.md

-# love the coding
+# Football Quiz
-explaining my love for coding
+Football countries guessing game
 ## Setup
-- install python
+- Run the code
-- run python
+- Play the game!
-- create a file on python
+- Guess the countries of the players
-- finish the file
+- Get your score
-- share the file
+- Share the game with your friends.